microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 It has been demonstrated previously that microscopic dual energy CT imaging (microDECT) using commercial lab-based microCT setups can achieve a spectral separation of two or three materials at micron resolution [@doi:10.1111/jmi.12543].
 Importantly, hydroxyapatite (the mineral in bone and teeth) versus iodine (the high-Z component in μAngiofil) offer optimal properties for spectral X-Ray imaging [@doi:10.1111/jmi.12543; @doi:10.1007/s13244-010-0057-0; @doi:10.1118/1.594374].

-We evaluated multiple energies (accelerating voltages from 40 to 110 kV) to choose the optimal combination for imaging of the murine mandible perfused with μAngiofil using out multiscale scanner SkyScan 2214 (Fig. @fig:7).
+We evaluated multiple energies (accelerating voltages from 40 to 110 kV) to choose the optimal combination for imaging of the murine mandible perfused with μAngiofil using a SkyScan 2214 (control software version 1.8, Bruker microCT N.V., Kontich, Belgium) (Fig. @fig:7).
+The optimal dual-energy combination of the x-ray source were 50 kV/120 uA and 90 kV/100 uA (acceleration voltage/source current).
+Projection images were recorded over a sample rotation of 360°, with one projection acquired at every [.1° and 7 projections being averaged for noise reduction.
+Each projection image with a size of 4032 x 2688 pixels was exposed for 6000 ms (on average).
+This resulted in datasets with an isometric voxel size of 1.4 μm.

-For our scanner the optimal combination was 50 kV and 90 kV: in comparison to 50 kV, at 90 kV the gray value of the bone tissue was decreased and the gray value of μAngiofil increased (Fig. @fig:7 C’).
+In comparison to 50 kV, at 90 kV the gray value of the bone tissue was decreased and the gray value of μAngiofil increased (Fig. @fig:7 C’).
 Such changes allow a non-complicated segmentation of bone and μAngiofil based on the combined histogram (Fig. @fig:7 C’’).

 ![**Dual energy microangioCT of a murine mandibula.**